Joe Jenkins (dancer)

 Joe Jenkins was an American dancer who moved to Australia and appeared in a number of TV plays.
-He was a rare black actor who played lead roles in Australian film industry at the time.
+He was a rare black actor who played lead roles in the Australian film industry at the time.
 He was the first black actor to play a lead role in an Australian TV drama.

 Jenkins came to Australia with the Katherine Dunham Dance Company and decided to stay.
 He made his acting debut in The Square Ring.